Great American Book Festival P.O. Box 3362 Rapid City, SD 57709

 The following authors will be in attendance at GABfest 2019!

-Coming soon...
-2019 event program with complete schedule and other important information so you can plan your weekend!
+See the 2019 GABfest Event Program with complete schedule and other important information to help you plan your weekend!

 Tiffany Brooks lives in San Francisco with her family and bunch of rescue pets, who luckily don't mind being featured on her Instagram.
 The best thing about living on the west coast means she can find out what happens on Game of Thrones three hours ahead of air time.
 That, plus not having winter weather, means she'll never move back east, although that doesn't stop her New England family from asking when she'll be moving "back home" to New York or Connecticut.

 Jonathan Schork was born and raised in the mid-Hudson Valley and used the Catskills of his childhood as the setting for More Tales from the Enchanted Wood and The Love of Simon Fox.
 He has been writing since his teen years, and has navigated an eccentric career path that includes contributions to various Key West, Florida newspapers, the fashion magazine Disfunkshion, and several screen plays.
 His previous books include the 2015 illustrated young adult fantasy/adventure novella Fearless Inanna, and 2017’s collection of short plays, The Bathroom Rule.
 Mr. Schork is an award winning artist currently residing in St.Petersburg, Florida.